drumboy02/odin-rock-paper-scissors/README.md

 TOP Project: Rock Paper Scissors

-This project will be a game of rock, paper, scissors that plays in the browser console
+This project is the game rock, paper, scissors.
+You must open the browser developer console to play.
+Click cancel on the first prompt and refresh the page.
+The game is finished after five rounds.